 Luckily, workers' compensation in California is a no-fault system.
 That means, no matter who was at fault for causing your accident, you may still be eligible for benefits to cover your medical expenses and lost wages.
 An experienced San Diego attorney can review the details of your accident and help you explore your legal options.

-To get started, contact Law Office of Robert A. McLaughlin today.
+To get started, contact McLaughlin & Sanchez today.